19 Nuclear Plates (Full Set)

 The Nuclear Plates are a common project of architect Andree Weissert and author/director Mia Grau.
 They noticed how all the German nuclear power plants are situated in idyllic landscapes which inspired them for this series of plates.
 Professional porcelain painter Heike Tropisch designed the images.
 The Nuclear Plate is being manufactured at the porcelain manufacturer Reichenbach in Thüringen (Germany), established back in 1830.

-The following locations are included:
+The following locations are included in the set of 19 pieces:

 Biblis | Brokdorf | Brunsbüttel | Emsland / Lingen | Grafenrheinfeld | Greifswald | Grohnde | Gundremmingen | Hamm-Uentrop | Isar | Krümmel | Mülheim-Kärlich | Neckarwestheim | Obrigheim | Philippsburg | Rheinsberg | Stade | Unterweser | Würgassen